orterforth/orterforth/README.txt

 number of words added to the Forth dictionary to help make code
 system-independent:

- rcll ( -- n )    Returns the word size in bytes.
+ cl ( -- n )    Returns the word size in bytes.
 (CELL is not
                 part of this version of fig-Forth.)

- rcls ( n -- n )  Multiplies the value on the stack by the word
+ cs ( n -- n )  Multiplies the value on the stack by the word
                 size.
 (CELLS is not part of this version of fig-Forth.)

- rlns ( n -- n )  Aligns the stack value according to CPU
+ ln ( n -- n )  Aligns the stack value according to CPU
                 requirements.
-Used in CREATE when adding the name field and in other non-aligned
-                  dictionary operations.
-(ALIGNED is not part
-                  of this version of fig-Forth.)
+Used in CREATE when adding the name field and in other non-aligned dictionary operations.
+(ALIGNED is not part of this version of fig-Forth.)

- rtgt ( -- d )    Returns a base-36 representation of the
+ tg ( -- d )    Returns a base-36 representation of the target
-                  target system (e.g., one of: BBC.
+                system (e.g., one of: BBC.
 CYGWIN.
 DARWIN.
                 LINUX.
+PICO.
 SPECTR. etc).

- rxit ( -- )      Exits orterforth (and returns to the shell,
+ xt ( -- )      Exits orterforth (and returns to the shell,
                 BASIC prompt or equivalent).

 # It starts by installing from Forth source code #